 // Create a CompleteMultipartUploadRequest object.

 // When you complete the multipart upload, you must provide all valid partETags.
 After OSS receives the submitted partETags, it verifies the validity of each part.
-After all parts are verified, OSS combines these parts into a complete file.
+After all parts are verified, OSS combines these parts into a complete object.

 CompleteMultipartUploadRequest completeMultipartUploadRequest =